Ken Christensen, KWade Customs

 CAN YOU TELL US A BIT ABOUT HOW YOU GOT INTO FLORAL DESIGN?

 I was always very interested in plants and floral design because of my Grandma.
-I traveled with on road crews paving Alberta and BC when I was young and my grandma would forage the area around us and create floral designs with wild flowers.
-We made crafts from found objects like bark, rocks etc.
+I traveled with my grandparents on road crews paving Alberta and BC when I was young and my grandma would forage the area around us and create floral designs with wild flowers.
+We made crafts from found objects like bark and rocks.

-TELL US ABOUT THE CREATIVE PROCESS OF TRANSLATING MARIGOLD SANTOS’ PAINTING AT THE AGA INTO A FLORAL MANNEQUIN?
+TELL US ABOUT THE CREATIVE PROCESS OF TRANSLATING MARIGOLD SANTOS’ PAINTING AT THE ART GALLERY OF ALBERTA INTO A FLORAL MANNEQUIN?

 I was inspired by Marigold Santos images of women in these powerful or larger than life poses.
 They often are represented wearing masks or headpieces which inspired me to create the helmet in my design.